team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/task-issue.md

 - A textual description of a subtask (`Text subtask`).
   - Rules:
-    - The description MUST NOT include checkboxes.
+    - The description MUST NOT:
+      - include checkboxes;
-    - The description MUST NOT end with a list item.
+      - end with a list item.

   - Example: